Apply for the Strategic Urban Planning & Policies track

 Note: Your application will only be assessed once you have submitted all the required documents.

-It is a one-page form where you need to fill in some basic information about your personal information as well as your educational/ professional background.
+In the form you need to fill in some basic information about your personal information as well as your educational/ professional background.
 It is unfortunately not possible to save your application and submit it at a later stage.
 We therefore suggest you to get all the necessary information and the documents ready before you start your online application.

 Confirmation on your submission